-MIDORI, violin 2023-2024 Biography
+MIDORI, violin 2024-2025 Biography

 Midori is a visionary artist, activist and educator who explores and builds connections between music and the human experience.
 In the four decades since her debut with the New York Philharmonic at age 11, the "simply magical" (Houston Chronicle) violinist has performed with many of the world's most prestigious orchestras and has collaborated with world-renowned musicians including Leonard Bernstein, Yo-Yo Ma, and many others.
-Midori is the newly appointed Artistic Director of Ravinia Steans Music Institute's Piano & Strings program, and oversees the program beginning in summer 2024.